epicchainlabs/epicchain/docs/config.json.md

     - MainNet: `5450000`
     - TestNet: `3967000`

-### **7. GAS Distribution**
+### **7. EpicPulse Distribution**
 - **`InitialEpicPulseDistribution:`**
-  - The total amount of GAS initially distributed across the network.
-This field uses the smallest unit of GAS, called "Datoshi."
+  - The total amount of EpicPulse initially distributed across the network.
+This field uses the smallest unit of EpicPulse, called "Datoshi."
-  - Default: `50,000,000,000,000,000 Datoshi` (equivalent to `500,000,000 GAS`).
+  - Default: `50,000,000,000,000,000 Datoshi` (equivalent to `500,000,000 EpicPulse`).

 ### **8. Consensus Validators**
 - **`ValidatorsCount:`**